stephengold/jolt-jni/README.md

 ## Acknowledgments

-The jolt-jni Project is derived from open-source software:
+The Jolt-JNI Project is derived from open-source software:

   + the [Jolt Physics][jolt] project
   + [Khaled Mamou's V-HACD Library][vhacd] for approximate convex decomposition